Does the father have to pay child support if not married? Or if he is unemployed?

 - Complaints will be treated as quickly and as efficiently as possible.

 - There is no prescribed time frame for this service.
-From submitting your application to receiving your first maintenance payment, the entire process may take several weeks, depending on the cooperation of both parties.
+Depending on the cooperation of both parties, the entire process may take several weeks, from submitting your application to receiving your first maintenance payment.

-- Witnesses, who attend the proceedings, including the person who claims maintenance, are entitled to prescribed subsistence and travelling allowances.
+- Witnesses who attend the proceedings, including those who claim maintenance, are entitled to prescribed subsistence and travelling allowances.
 However, the court will decide at its discretion whether such an allowance will be paid to the person against whom a maintenance order may be made.

 - The person who is claiming maintenance must apply to the maintenance officer for the payment of witness fees.